lrochette/sweagle-ansible/README.md

 ## TROUBLESHOOT
 - Vault 1.1.2 and upper are not supported and doesn't work with SWEAGLE (as of SWEAGLE 3.1.x)
+- Force_local_installation may not work depending on dependencies present or not on target host
+- Settings for ElasticSearch for 3.5.0 requires additional tests

 ## Todo list

-- Add multi-hosts support

 - Check versions for prerequisites before installation

-- ex: on MongoDB, when another release is installed, remove it before
+ex: on MongoDB, when another release is installed, remove it before
   - add a new parameter mongodb_remove_other_releases: false (by default)
   - add tasks to remove other release
   - currently, plays failed and you should remove manually
   - reproduced on centos 7.x where default mongo is 2.6

-- add support for SSL
+- Add support for SSL